 How Hort Innovation collects personal information

-The purposes for which Hort Innovation collects, holds and uses personal information
+The purposes for which Hort Innovation collects, store, use and disclose personal information

 - responding to your enquiries and providing you with our services;

-- processing forms or questionnaires you have completed either in hard copy, online, through 3rd party providers or on our website;
+- processing forms or questionnaires you have completed either in hard copy, online, through 3rd party providers or on our websites;

 - creating and managing our internal credit rating system for each service provider;